-Premiere Pro CC review
+Premiere Pro CC full review

 With Apple’s Final Cut Pro going its own way, with a sleek and modern interface, and Avid’s curmudgeonly Media Composer still holding sway over traditional video editors, it was always going to be interesting to see which way Premiere Pro went with the new Creative Cloud version.